ESamir/vertebrae/sample/README.md

 Chatter Bot is a simple example of a Vertebrae-backed application.
 Use this as a template for your own projects.

-It is a simple queue system, which allows you to save messages to a queue and retrieve them later.
+It acts a simple queue system, which allows you to save messages to a queue and retrieve them later.

 It includes: